PSCL 101 – General Psychology I

 The psychological and physiological processes entering into perception.
 Current research and theory in the light of classical statements of the problems.
 The role of learning in perceptual functioning.
 Reading, lectures, demonstrations, and problems.
 PREREQUISITE: PSCL 101

 PSCL 357 – Cognitive Psychology – 3 credits Taught by: Robert Greene

 How individuals encode, store, organize, and use information.
 Pattern recognition, attention, memory, and problem solving.
 PREREQUISITE: PSCL 101

-PSCL 369 – Adult Development and Aging – 3 credits Taught by: T.J.
-McCallum
+PSCL 369 – Adult Development and Aging – 3 credits

 An overview of concepts and research relating to adult development and aging.
 The lifespan perspective will be used in examining major developmental paradigms.
 Personality and cognitive lines of development will be traced across the lifespan.
 Data from both longitudinal and cross-sectional studies will be analyzed.
 Both normal and pathological aging will be discussed.
 Special emphasis will be given to areas of cognitive deterioration in aging.
 Implications for optimal adult development and again will also be discussed.